-The early day drive west from Calgary holds promise for a variably sunny day and the 50 KM (31 mile) drive south on Kananaskis Trail is on good road under lightly overcast sky.
-As always, the views never cease to amaze me and I collect a few photos of The Fortress for my son, Bill, to enjoy.
-They bring back good memories for us from August of 2002.
+As always, the views never cease to amaze and a few photos are collected of The Fortress for my son to enjoy.
 Some of the best views are from Wedge Pond beneath The Wedge in Kananaskis Country, Alberta.

-I don the gear to continue my journey along Kananaskis Trail (Hwy 40) on snowshoes.
-The sun is beginning to peek around the mountains on my left, causing the camera to rebel against the broad range of light and stark contrast.
+Snowshoes will allow continuing the journey along Kananaskis Trail (Hwy 40) past the winter gate.
+Sun is beginning to peek around mountains to the left, causing the camera to rebel against the broad range of light and stark contrast.

-The trail is well packed on snow which is not very deep.
-The tips of my hiking poles are frequently striking the pavement underneath, where wind has swept away surface layers of snow.
-The view of mist in Kananaskis Valley is a recurring image and is very beautiful and mesmerizing as the heat of the sun gains strength and the mist gently begins to rise.
-The broad road provides intermittent sweeping vistas worthy of the time to stop and enjoy.
+The trail is well packed on shallow snow.
+Tips of hiking poles are frequently striking the pavement beneath, where wind has swept away surface layers of snow.
+The view of mist in Kananaskis Valley is a very beautiful, mesmerizing and recurring image as the heat of the sun gains strength and the mist gently begins to lift.
+The broad road provides intermittent sweeping vistas worthy of taking time to stop and enjoy.

-At the turnoff to Elpoca Mountain viewpoint and Opal Creek Waterfall, I decide to turn around.
-The trail continues south but I must be close to where avalanche risk terminates safe travel without the appropriate gear and training.
-I am snowshoeing solo this day.
+At the turnoff to Elpoca Mountain viewpoint and Opal Creek Waterfall, the trail continues south but is close to where avalanche risk terminates safe travel without appropriate gear and training.
 The following photos are captured on the return snowshoe over the same trail.
 The best views are near the beginning of the Wintour Trail.

 There are several artistic photographic image opportunities on the return snowshoe as the sun swings around to the west.
 There is great beauty here.
 Elevation gains and losses are subtle and sweeping bends open revised views.

-As I near the end of my Wintour Trail Snowshoe, traffic signs, relevant in the spring, summer and fall, announce my arrival as I enjoy magnificent views north through Kananaskis Valley.
-From a substantial distance, I can see my car is still there.
-That is always reassuring.
+Near the end of my Wintour Trail Snowshoe, traffic signs, relevant in the spring, summer and fall, announce arrival at the gate as magnificent views north unfold through Kananaskis Valley.